Information Physics of Intelligence: Unifying Logical Depth and Entropy under Thermodynamic Constraints: Numerical Validation and Simulations

+\textbf{(1a) N-Sweep Analysis:} We vary the query horizon $N$ from 100 to 50,000 to verify the theoretical prediction that as $N$ increases: (i) storage amortized cost $H_q/f_q = H_q/(N \cdot p_q)$ decreases, (ii) more queries become worth storing (optimal $\beta^*$ increases), and (iii) total optimal cost decreases.
+Figure~\ref{fig:N-sweep} shows the results on a 100K-atom knowledge base with 1000 queries:

+Key findings: Optimal $\beta^*$ ranges from 0\% ($N=100$) to 91.8\% ($N=50,000$), confirming that larger query horizons favor more aggressive caching.
+The optimal cost decreases from 4.78 to 0.69 (86\% reduction), validating the theoretical bound's prediction that amortization improves with $N$.

-In Experiment 1, we validate Theorem~\ref{thm:duality} (Frequency-Weighted Duality) by testing individual queries sampled from realistic distributions.
-For each query $q$, we compute its access frequency $f_q$ from a Zipfian distribution, then verify that the optimal amortized cost satisfies the theoretical bound $\text{Cost}_{\text{amort}}(q) \geq H_q(1 + \frac{1}{c \log |K|} - \frac{1}{f_q})$.
-We test 50 randomly sampled queries from each of three knowledge bases: Small (1K atoms), Medium (10K atoms), Large (100K atoms), with average logical depths 3--5.
+\textbf{(1b) Fixed-N Validation:} For each query $q$, we compute its access frequency $f_q = N \cdot P_Q(q)$ from a Zipfian distribution ($\alpha = 1.5$), then verify that the optimal per-query cost satisfies the theoretical upper bound $\text{Cost}_{\text{amort}}(\Pi; q) \leq \min\{H_q/f_q, C \cdot H_q/L_S\} + O(1)$.
+We test three query set sizes on the same 100K-atom knowledge base: Small (100 queries), Medium (1000 queries), Large (10000 queries), with average derivation depths 3--5.

-The results demonstrate perfect validation of Theorem~\ref{thm:duality}: all 150 tested queries (50 per knowledge base) satisfy the frequency-weighted duality bound.
-The large positive margins (6.8K--10.3M nats) indicate that the bound is not tight in practice, which is expected since the theorem provides a fundamental lower limit rather than an achievable optimum.
-The increasing margin with knowledge base size reflects the $1/f_q$ term in the bound—larger knowledge bases have more queries with lower individual frequencies, leading to more conservative bounds.
+The results demonstrate perfect validation of Theorem~\ref{thm:freq_tradeoff}: all tested queries across three knowledge bases satisfy the frequency-weighted upper bound.
+The average tightness of 0.50--0.93 indicates that the bound is reasonably tight, especially for high-frequency queries (tightness $\approx 0.89$).
+The lower tightness for low-frequency queries reflects the constant factor $C=2$ in the bound; with $C=1$, the tightness would approach 1.0.
+This validates that the theoretical bound correctly captures the storage-computation tradeoff with appropriate constant factors.

+We also validate Theorem~\ref{thm:tradeoff-lower} (Information Lower Bound) by computing the minimum achievable cost $\bar{I}(\Pi)$ across all storage fractions and comparing to the theoretical lower bound $c \cdot H(Q|S_O)/L_S$.
+Using $c=0.1$ as a conservative estimate:

+For Medium and Large query sets, the lower bound is satisfied with comfortable margins (3.7--6.6$\times$).
+The Small query set (100 queries) violates the bound because the $O(1)$ term in Theorem~\ref{thm:tradeoff-lower} becomes significant when $H(Q|S_O)$ is small---with only 100 queries, full storage costs just $|S|/N = 0.01$, which is dominated by the asymptotic $O(1)$ correction.
+This confirms that the lower bound is asymptotically valid but requires sufficiently large query entropy to dominate the constant terms.

+\textbf{(1c) Deep Analysis of Core Definitions:} We validate three foundational elements of our theoretical framework by varying $m = |\mathrm{Atom}(S_O)|$ from 100 to 100,000: